Paramathic/stoicc/README.md

 3. Only Ampere cards are currently supported with FP16 data types

 ## Next Steps
-Current code modifies the `3.1.x` Triton release, we are working on merging our changes with the Triton main branch and adding Hopper support.
+The main branch is based on the Triton `3.1.x` release with our modifications.
+We also maintain an experimental branch, `upstream_main_experimental`, which is based on recent changes to the upstream main branch and includes updates such as the transition to Linear Layouts.
+This branch is under active development, may not be stable, and is subject to breaking changes as we continue to add features like Hopper support.

 # Install from source